boisgera/data-science/index.md

 </div>
 </div>

-"How to Become A Bayesian"
+How to Become A Bayesian
 ================================================================================

 A nice article to get started with Bayesian data analysis.